 Collection Call Scripts and Responses

-When a collector calls you, it’s your chance to ascertain the information you need to figure out whether or not you actually do owe the debt — and the ammo you’ll need to file a dispute if it turns out to be illegitimate.
+When a debt collector calls you, it’s your chance to ascertain the information you need to figure out whether you actually do owe the debt.
+This will give you the ammo you’ll need to file a dispute if it turns out to be illegitimate.

 Here are the details you should get from the collections representative while you have them on the phone: